Kelso333/100-days-of-code/log.md

 **Link to work:** <a href="https://github.com/Kelso333/customerapp" target="_blank">Customer App</a>

 ### Day 3: September 20, 2017

 **Today's Progress**: User info is being saved, getting into database.
+Installed Express Validator.

 **Thoughts:** Eventhough some of it makes sense, it's starting to get a little confusing.
 Need more repetition.

+**Link to work:** <a href="https://github.com/Kelso333/customerapp" target="_blank">Customer App</a>

+### Day 4: September 21, 2017

+**Today's Progress**: Was able to add users to database and delete customers.
+Installed MongoJS.

+**Thoughts:** It felt good to get into database and finish this small project.
+Might continue to add full CRUD or styling.
+Need more repetition with Express.

 **Link to work:** <a href="https://github.com/Kelso333/customerapp" target="_blank">Customer App</a>